shipengfei92/capstone/proposal.md

 ## Proposal
 This capstone proposal is chosen from Kaggle competition: **Facial Keypoints Detection**.
 The official homepage of this competition is: [https://www.kaggle.com/c/facial-keypoints-detection](https://www.kaggle.com/c/facial-keypoints-detection).

-### Domain Backgroundex
+### Domain Background

 Computer vision is a very important technology, and it has been applied in many areas.
-The objective of this task is to predict keypoint positions on face images.
+The objective of this work is to predict keypoint positions on face images.
 This can be used as a building block in several applications, such as:

 - tracking faces in images and video
 - analysing facial expressions